-MetaWRAP’s Bin_refinement and Reassemble_bins modules were run with contamination less than 5% and completion greater than 70%, 80%, 90%, or 95%.
-The Bin_refinement module was run on bin sets produced with metaBAT2 v2.12.1, Maxbin2 v2.2.4, and CONCOCT v0.4.0 with four different settings: -c 70 –x 5, -c 80 –x 5, -c 90 –x 5, -c 95 –x 5.
-The Reassemble_bins module was run with the same settings on the output of Bin_refinement with -c 60 –x 10, -c 70 –x 10, -c 80 –x 10, and –c 90 –x 10 settings, respectively.
-The resulting metaWRAP bin sets, the original bin sets, and the refinements from DAS_Tool and Binning_refiner were evaluated with CheckM v1.0.7 and the number of bins with different completion and contamination values were counted and plotted.
+To test the performance of metaWRAP’s Bin_refinement module, it was run on the metaBAT2, Maxbin2, and CONCOCT bins with four different settings: -c 70 -x 5, -c 80 -x 5, -c 90 -x 5, and -c 95 -x 5.
+To test the Reassemble_bins module, it was run on the output of the Bin_refinement module runs.
+Bin_refinemtn was run with -c 60 -x 10, -c 70 -x 10, -c 80 -x 10, and -c 90 -x 10 settings, and then the resulting bins were reassembled with the Reassemble_bins module with -c 70 -x 5, -c 80 -x 5, -c 90 -x 5, and -c 95 -x 5 settings, respectively.

+The bins were also refined with DAS_Tool v1.1.0 (--search_engine blast parameter), Binning_refiner v1.2 (default parameters).
+The completion and contamination of all bins was estimated with CheckM v1.0.7 (default parameters), and the number of bins with contamination less than 5% and completion greater than 70%, 80%, 90%, or 95% were counted.

 Draft genomes analysis

-Bins produced with metaWRAP-Bin_refinement (-c 70 –x 10 options) were visualized with the Blobology module (--bins flag used to provide bins), which uses a modified Blobology [39] scripts, Bowtie2 2.3.2 [48], and MegaBLAST 2.6.0 [43] to make Taxon-Annotated-GC-Coverage plots.
-Bin abundance in each sample was estimated and visualized with the Quant_bins module, which uses Salmon 0.9.1 [49] to quantify individual contigs [50] and then estimate bin abundances.
-The reassembled bins from the metaWRAP-Reassemble_bins module (-c 50 –x 10 options) were run through the Classify_bins module (default settings), which makes initial taxonomy predictions of individual scaffolds with Taxator-tk 1.3.3e [30] and estimates the taxonomy of entire bins.
-Bins were functionally annotated with the metaWRAP-Annotate_bins module, which uses PROKKA 1.12 [51] to annotate each bin in parallel.
+Bins produced with metaWRAP-Bin_refinement (-c 70 -x 10 parameters) were visualized with the Blobology module (--bins flag used to provide bins), which uses a modified Blobology [39] scripts, Bowtie2 [48], and MegaBLAST [43] to make Taxon-Annotated-GC-Coverage plots.
+Bin abundance in each sample was estimated and visualized with the Quant_bins module, which uses Salmon[49] to quantify individual contigs [50] and then estimate bin abundances.
+The reassembled bins from the metaWRAP-Reassemble_bins module (-c 50 -x 10 parameters) were run through the Classify_bins module (default parameters), which makes initial taxonomy predictions of individual scaffolds with Taxator-tk 1.3.3e [30] and estimates the taxonomy of entire bins.
+Bins were functionally annotated with the metaWRAP-Annotate_bins module (default parameters), which uses PROKKA [51] to annotate each bin.
+See Supplementary Methods (Additional file 1) for details about the software used in all modules, and https://github.com/bxlab/metawrap_paper/ for detailed commands used for this analysis.

 AVAILABILITY AND REQUIREMENTS